 In the 1830s — before Frederick Douglass stole himself out of bondage and when Abraham Lincoln was eking a living from manual labor in the Illinois backwoods — African Americans came together to advocate for their rights as U.S. citizens.

-The Colored Conventions resource takes researchers from 1829 when a white mob in Cincinnati drove more than 2,000 free people of color from Ohio for violating a law that burdened Black people with proving they were not slaves as a condition of employment, to 1830 when the “Constitution of the American Society of Free Persons of Colour” convened in Philadelphia to discuss the possibility of settling in upper Canada.
+The Colored Conventions resource takes researchers to 1829 when a white mob in Cincinnati drove more than 2,000 free people of color from Ohio for violating a law that burdened Black people with proving they were not slaves as a condition of employment.
+In 1830 the “Constitution of the American Society of Free Persons of Colour” convened in Philadelphia to discuss the possibility of settling in upper Canada.
 It was the first of more than 200 state and national conventions attended by tens of thousands between 1830 and the 1890s, bringing together prominent Black writers, organizers, church leaders, newspaper editors, educators, and entrepreneurs yearly in a campaign for civil and human rights.

-The CCP Digital Records website features hundreds of primary sources — proceedings, newspaper articles, speeches, letters, transcripts, and images — organized by year, type, and region; for example, the Aug.
-1865 “Convention of the Colored People of Va” in Alexandria, attended by a Charlottesville delegation, in which Mr. Peter K. Jones expressed the belief and hope that “we will have our rights … and the Government on the other side of the Potomac will back us up in what we do.”
+The CCP Digital Records website features hundreds of primary sources — proceedings, newspaper articles, speeches, letters, transcripts, and images — organized by year, type, and region, such as the Aug.
+1865 “Convention of the Colored People of Va” in Alexandria in which Mr. Peter K. Jones expressed the belief and hope that “we will have our rights … and the Government on the other side of the Potomac will back us up in what we do.”